 We are excited to announce that the Five Fifty Fifty Run/Walk Series will take place again in 2019!
 It will kick off on April 27 in Honolulu, Hawaii.
-Details for all 50 events will be announced soon and registration will open in January.
+For more information and registration click here.

 Dr. Adel B. Korkor has written a song as a dedication to everyone who suffers from mental health issues.
 Please take a listen and consider buying the CD.
 Dr. Korkor wrote the lyrics, Billy Dorsey wrote the music and Sheila Swift sings it.
 The song really embodies what the Five Fifty Fifty is all about.
 We hope you enjoy it.
 To listen to a sample of the song just click on the album cover below and press the play button.

 Suicide rates are at a 30-year high.
 PTSD is being diagnosed more than ever.
 Substance use disorder is on the rise.
 Anxiety disorders are at an all-time high.
 Depression is rampant.